-Distributed complexity theory beyond LCLs
+Distributed complexity theory beyond LCLs and the LOCAL model

 - We can nowadays say a lot about LCL problems: - near-complete classification of distributed complexity - systematic studies, powerful proof techniques, automatic tools - How could we extend all this to non-LCLs? - Small first steps for the coming years: - locally checkable problems with unbounded degrees? - locally checkable problems with countably many labels? - locally checkable problems with real numbers and linear constraints? - optimization problems with locally checkable constraints?